Hiring of means of transport: 2013 changes to the ‘place of supply’ rules

-As of 1 January 2013, the place of supply in respect of business-to-consumer ("B2C") supplies of hiring of means of transport, other than short-term hiring, shall be the place where the consumer is established.
-However, where such hiring relates to a pleasure boat, the supply shall be deemed to have taken place for VAT purposes where the pleasure boat is actually put at the disposal of the consumer (provided that this is done from the place of establishment of the supplier, situated in that place).
+As of 1 January 2013, the place of supply in respect of business-to-consumer ("B2C") supplies of hiring of means of transport, other than short-term hiring, is the place where the consumer is established.
+However, where such hiring relates to a pleasure boat (e.g. a yacht), the supply shall be deemed to have taken place for VAT purposes where the pleasure boat is actually put at the disposal of the consumer (provided that this is done from the place of establishment of the supplier, situated in that place).

 For further information please contact Mark Grech.

 This site is for information purposes only.
 It is intended to create an awareness of the upcoming amendments to the VAT Act and is not exhaustive.
 The information contained on this site does not constitute accounting, business, financial, investment, legal, tax, or other professional advice.